In C++, a reference is an alias that acts as an alternative name for another already existing variable.

 }

-Comparison of References and Pointers
+Comparison References and Pointers

-References were introduced as an alternative to pointers; references are safer and more intuitive in many cases.
+References were introduced as an alternative to pointers, references are safer and more intuitive in many cases.

 Although both references and pointers allow us to manipulate objects indirectly, they have important differences:

-Feature | Reference | Pointer |
+Characteristic | Reference | Pointer |

 ---|---|---|